alphagov/govwifi-user-signup-api/README.md

 ### Dependencies

-* [GOV.UK Notify][Notify] - used to send outgoing emails and SMS replies
+- [GOV.UK Notify][notify] - used to send outgoing emails and SMS replies
-* MySQL database - used to store generated credentials
+- MySQL database - used to store generated credentials

 ## Developing